corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 [02:46:07][game_singleobjectdatabase.h:148]: Object with key: cave_cleaner already exists, using the one at  file: common/pop_jobs/11_agrarian_idyll_lithoid_event_job_overrides.txt line: 4
 [02:46:07][game_singleobjectdatabase.h:148]: Object with key: titan_hunter already exists, using the one at  file: common/pop_jobs/11_agrarian_idyll_lithoid_event_job_overrides.txt line: 81
 [02:46:07][game_singleobjectdatabase.h:148]: Object with key: turtle_miner already exists, using the one at  file: common/pop_jobs/11_agrarian_idyll_lithoid_event_job_overrides.txt line: 169
-[02:46:08][meantimetohappen.cpp:298]: script_value/weight field: operation at  file: common/technology/01_agrarian_idyll_lithoid_soc_tech.txt line: 15 will always be 0 as it is modifying a base value of 0
 [02:46:08][technology.cpp:1154]: Duplicate technology: tech_housing_agrarian_idyll
-[02:46:08][meantimetohappen.cpp:298]: script_value/weight field: operation at  file: common/technology/00_soc_tech.txt line: 6539 will always be 0 as it is modifying a base value of 0
 [02:46:08][game_singleobjectdatabase.h:148]: Object with key: district_rw_farming already exists, using the one at  file: common/districts/10_agrarian_idyll_lithoid_ringworld_district_overrides.txt line: 9
 [02:46:11][game_singleobjectdatabase.h:148]: Object with key: civic_agrarian_idyll already exists, using the one at  file: common/governments/civics/01_agrarian_idyll_lithoid_origin_overrides.txt line: 1
 ```